stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 ~~~~~~
 {:.bash-output}

-In the 5-taxon partitioned example illustrated in [Fig. 10.2](#fig10-2) above, there are 3 internal partial arrays that need to be calculated, but the data are partitioned, so the operations array will comprise `3*2*9=54` values.
+In the 5-taxon partitioned example illustrated in [Fig. 10.2](#fig10-2) above, there are 3 internal partial arrays that need to be calculated, but the data are partitioned with 2 subsets, so the operations array will comprise `3*2*9=54` values.
 Here are the 54 values corresponding to the example shown in [Fig. 10.2](#fig10-2):
 ~~~~~~
 index      value         description
 -------------------------------------------------------